luogni/blinksy/README.md

 Blinksy is a **Rust** **no-std**, **no-alloc** LED control library designed for 1D, 2D, and 3D (audio-reactive) LED setups, inspired by [FastLED](https://fastled.io/) and [WLED](https://kno.wled.ge/).

+## How Blinksy works

 - Define LED layouts in 1D, 2D, or 3D space
-- Choose visual patterns (effects)
+- Create your visual pattern (effect), or choose from our built-in library
-- Compute colors for each LED based on its position
+  - The pattern will compute colors for each LED based on its position
 - Drive various LED chipsets with each frame of colors

 ## Features